Nigerian Tax System 2026

 |---|---|---|

-Note: The old 20% medium company tier was eliminated in 2026.
+Note: Old 20% medium company tier eliminated in 2026.
 Verify your new classification carefully.

 Value Added Tax (VAT)